-Two types of black-and-white colobus monkeys are found in Kenya, those that inhabit coastal forests and those in inland, high-country areas.
-Red colobus monkeys are also found in East Africa but are quite rare.
+The two species of black and white colobus monkeys are found in Kenya, those that inhabit coastal forests and those in inland high-country areas.
+Red colobus monkeys are also found in East Africa, but are endangered and quite rare.
 Two other types of colobus monkeys in Africa are the black and the olive.
-The colobus monkey lives in all types of closed forests, including montane and gallery forests.
-Bamboo stands are also popular dwelling spots for the colobus.
+These monkeys live in all types of closed forests, including montane and gallery forests.
+Bamboo stands are also popular dwelling spots for this species.

 The name “colobus” is derived from the Greek word for “mutilated,” because unlike other monkeys, colobus monkeys do not have thumbs.
 Their beautiful black fur strongly contrasts with the long white mantle, whiskers, bushy tail, and beard around the face.
 The Eastern black-and-white is distinguishable by a U-shaped cape of white hair running from the shoulders to lower back, whereas the Angolan black-and-white has white hairs flaring out only at the shoulders.

-It rarely descends to the ground and uses branches as trampolines, jumping up and down on them to get liftoff for leaps of up to 50 feet.
-Colobus monkeys leap up and then drop downward, falling with outstretched arms and legs to grab the next branch.
+These monkeys rarely descend to the ground.
+They use branches as trampolines, jumping up and down on them to get liftoff for leaps of up to 15 meters (50 feet).
+They leap up and then drop downward, falling with outstretched arms and legs to grab the next branch.
 Their mantle hair and tails are believed to act as a parachute during these long leaps.
 They are a highly arboreal species; however, when the trees are not as dense, they will descend to the ground to hunt and feed.

-Colobus monkeys live in troops of about 5 to 10 animals—a dominant male, several females, and their young.
+They live in troops of about five to ten animals — a dominant male, several females, and their young.
 Some groups will temporarily have multiple males, but they leave once they have matured.
 The females, however, remain with their birth group for their entire life.
 Each troop has a well-defined territory, which is defended from other groups.
 Adult troop members, especially males, make croaking roars that can be heard resonating throughout the forest.
 Despite their territorial nature, fighting over mates rarely occurs but there is a high infanticide rate when a male leadership role is replaced or taken over.